Alila-kevin/github-repository-contribution-stats/README.md

 ## :sparkling_heart: Support the project

 I open-source almost everything I can and try to reply to everyone needing help using these projects.
-Obviously, this takes time.
+This takes time.
 You can use this service for free.

 However, if you are using this project and are happy with it or just want to encourage me to continue creating stuff, there are a few ways you can do it:

 - Starring and sharing the project :rocket:
-- You can make one-time donations via buymeacoffee.
+- You can make one-time donations via Buymeacoffee.
 I'll probably buy a coffee! :coffee:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/eeht17173)